26th October 2021

 Does your dog love to lick?
 Canines communicate through licking, barking, and body language.
 While they use licking as a natural way of comforting, cleaning, and bonding with other dogs, your dog might lick you because they love you, they’re attention-seeking, or to self-soothe in stressful situations.

-Affection – why does my dog lick me when we cuddle?
+Affection – why does my dog lick me so much when we cuddle?

-One of the main reasons dogs love to lick you is simply to show their affection.
+One of the main reasons dogs love to lick people is simply to show their affection.
 You take great care of your pup, so it’s not surprising you’re their world!

 When dogs lick, endorphins are released.
 Endorphins are ‘feel-good’ chemicals made in the brain.
-So, when they lick you, your dog enjoys endorphins that help them feel calm and comforted.
+So, while your dog licks you, they’re enjoying endorphins that help them feel calm and comforted.

 As a puppy, your dog probably appreciated the affectionate licking of their mother and would have learned that behaviour from her, too.
-So, it’s only natural for your dog to want to show their love for you by licking whenever you cuddle them.
+Because of this, it’s only natural for your dog to want to show their love for you by licking whenever you cuddle them.

 You taste nice!